List of Cheers characters: Robin Colcord

 Robin Colcord (Roger Rees), was an English multi-millionaire industrialist, who spent most of his time on Cheers as a love interest for the gold-digging Rebecca Howe (Kirstie Alley).
-This led to his developing something of a rivalry with Sam Malone (Ted Danson), because of Sam's own romantic interest in Rebecca.
+This leads to his developing something of a rivalry with Sam Malone (Ted Danson), because of Sam's own romantic interest in Rebecca.
 In November 1989 Rees told a news agency Knight-Ridder Wire about the creation of the character: They needed a fillip, to give them a boost, someone to drive Sam [Malone] crazy.
 Robin's there to be dashing, sexy, irritating.
 He's not as charming and nice as he appears to be at first sight.
 He's sort of the villain of the piece.
 He's a megalomaniac millionaire.
 He's got an airline and a helicopter fleet.
 It's very much Donald Trump.

 In January 1990, actor Rees said that he had not based "the character on anyone", despite "speculation that Colcord was a British version of Trump," wrote Phil Kloer of Cox News Service.

-In season 8, Rebecca and Sam discovers that Robin was plotting a hostile takeover of the company for which Rebecca worked, the Lilian Corporation, and had been secretly and illegally using Rebecca's access to the company's confidential information.
+In season 8, Rebecca and Sam discover that Robin is plotting a hostile takeover of the company for which Rebecca worked, the Lilian Corporation, and has been secretly and illegally using Rebecca's access to the company's confidential information.
 Rebecca chooses to conceal Robin's activities for the sake of their relationship.
 However, Sam discovers that the company suspected Rebecca of being a willing corporate spy.
 To protect her, Sam reveals Robin's crimes.

 Amidst the ensuing scandal, Robin is arrested and briefly sent to prison as well as losing his business positions and money.
 In season 9, he and Rebecca plan to marry on his release, despite his new humble status.
 She chooses not to go through with this.
 He then reveals that he still had some of his fortune in a secret stash, but that he would go away if she still had not changed her mind.
 Believing this to be a bluff, she refuses yet again, and watches as he walks out of her life carrying a moneybelt which he had concealed in her desk.
 In his last appearance at "It's a Mad, Mad, Mad Bar", an episode of season 11, Robin claims to be a broke but humble vagabond and petty fugitive, asking to reunite with Rebecca.
 The episode ends with him and Rebecca attempting to hitchhike out of town, while Rebecca believes that this is a second test.